-Then there is the Enchanted Forest, a rock bluff that is one to two miles north of the dam.
-This site is a must see, as your 65-foot decent brings you to a grove of moss-covered oaks, some so tall they break the surface.
+Then there is the Enchanted Forest, a rock bluff that is 1 to 2 miles north of the dam.
+This site is a must-see, as your 65-foot descent brings you to a grove of moss-covered oaks, some so tall they break the surface.
 The foliage is home to plenty of fish and other lake creatures, so keep your eyes peeled.
 Get close to look for the fish and snails, or swim back a little and take in the spooky, beautiful silhouette of the trees.
 Scuba diving gives you views like no other.

-If you have never been scuba diving, or are new to the sport and wanting a group dive, check out State Park Marina during your next Bluegreen vacation to the area.
-The staff at the dive shop can introduce you to the joys of scuba diving with classes and group trips.
-The scuba diving lessons are given right in the lake rather than a pool, so you get to experience the great outdoors right away.
+If you have never been scuba diving, or are new to the sport and wanting a group dive, check out Bass Pro Shops Long Creek Marina in Ridgedale during your next vacation to the area.
+The staff organizes daily SCUBA outings you can reserve in advance.

-We have resorts in the area that are close to Table Rock Lake and State Park Marina.
+Bluegreen Vacations has resorts or or close to Table Rock Lake and near Bass Pro Shops Long Creek Marina.
 The Falls Village is located in Branson, while Bluegreen Wilderness Club at Big Cedar® and The Cliffs at Long Creek are situated on Table Rock Lake in Ridgedale.
-Each of these resorts offer the ultimate in convenience with close proximity to Table Rock Lake for scuba diving lessons or excursions.
-You’ll even have enough time to make it back for a live concert.
+If you're staying at Wilderness Club, ask about SCUBA opportunities at Bent Hook Marina on the Big Cedar Lodge campus where you enjoy user privileges.
+All of the Bluegreen Vacations resorts offer the ultimate in convenience, including proximity to Table Rock Lake for scuba diving lessons or excursions.
+You’ll even have enough time to make it to Branson for a live music show.